alloy-rs/core/crates/sol-types/README.md

 # alloy-sol-types

-Compile-time representation of Ethereum's type system with ABI coding and EIP-712 support.
+Compile-time representation of Ethereum's type system with ABI and EIP-712 support.

 This crate provides a developer-friendly interface to Ethereum's type system, by representing Solidity types.
 See [type_system.md](./type_system.md) for a rundown, and the